Love Poems About Spring or Spring Love Poems

 Categories: dream, love, spring,

-Dreams Hued in Cherry Blossoms
+Dreams Hued In Cherry Blossoms

 She walks underneath the pink sunshade trees dressed in flowing antique white bridal gown.
 Un-dissuaded heart, to laugh, love, a peace drawn to fragments of leaves rustling around.
 The start of spring; radiant glow of pink.
 A fountain of cherry blossom petals trace down to the ground dressing the green.
 A wink of amorous scene of warmth of her grace.
 Enthralled by sensation of sweet scent tease, gold sunshine rays' columns stand and solemn.
 Poetic strokes of emotions to please, a life draped in dreams hued in cherry blossoms.
 A blank canvas rich in true color spun in glaze memories not to be undone.